kenjiqq/qq-nodes-comfyui/README.md

 Click the reset button in the XY Grid Helper node before starting a run to make a grid.
 Queue up prompts equal to the number of images required in the grid.
 The reset button in the XY Grid helper node will show the total amount of images in the grid after the first Prompt is queued up and what the current count is up to so queue up prompts until the counter and total are the same.
 For instance (4 of 4).

+### Additional workflow examples

+[Sampler Grid](workflows/sampler-grid.md) Using combo widgets in the grid, like sampler_name [Axis Packing Grid](workflows/axis-packing-grid.md) Using axis packing to pass multiple items into an axis, in this case a unet, clip and vae

 ### Custom AxisTo converters

 If you want to use other input/output types then the ones already supported by the library through the AxisToXXX converter nodes you can add the type you want to the custom-axis-config-json file locally and it will automatically generate a AxisTo converter node for this type.